706f6c6c7578/eob/README.md

 Tor Integration : Built-in support for the Tor network ensures anonymity for both server and client.

-The repository contains an aes folder, which includes a small utililty do decrypt the automatic messages sent by the server.
+The repository contains an aes folder, which includes a small utililty to decrypt the automatic messages sent by the server.